Quantum algorithm for solving McKean-Vlasov stochastic differential equations: Introduction

-Although SDEs have been considered in the context of applications of QMCI, especially in derivative pricing \cite{Rebentrost2018,Stamatopoulos2020optionpricingusing,Chakrabarti2021thresholdquantum,kaneko2022quantum}, applying QMCI to MVSDEs has not been studied yet as far as the author knows.
-As the first attempt in this direction, this paper considers a relatively simple setting, where the coefficient functions depend on $\mu_t$ through expectations of given functions, $\gamma_k(t)\coloneqq\mathbb{E}[\varphi_k(X_t)]$ \cite{Belomestny2018} (see Sec.~\ref{sec:prob} for the concrete form of the MVSDE), and the goal is calculating some expectation $\mathbb{E}[\phi(X_T)]$.
-To devise the quantum algorithm for this task, let us first turn to classical algorithms.
+Before the quantum algorithm, let us begin with reviewing classical algorithms.
 A popular one is the particle method \cite{Bossy1997,bossy1996convergence,antonelli2002rate}.
 Although we leave its detailed description to Sec.~\ref{sec:particle}, roughly speaking, it is a Monte Carlo-based step-by-step method: we generate many paths (particles) of $X_t$ up to a time grid point $t_i$, estimate $\gamma_k(t_i)$ as the average over the generated particles, and use it for time evolution to the next time point $t_{i+1}$.
 According to \cite{antonelli2002rate}, to suppress the error to $\epsilon$, we generate $O(1/\epsilon^2)$ particles, as is common in Monte Carlo methods, with a time step size proportional to $\epsilon$.
 This results in the computational complexity of $O(1/\epsilon^3)$, with time evolution over one interval regarded as a unit operation.

 It looks straightforward to quantize this method as the following loop: once $\gamma_k(t)$ is estimated up to $t=t_i$, following \cite{Rebentrost2018,Stamatopoulos2020optionpricingusing,Chakrabarti2021thresholdquantum,kaneko2022quantum}, we can construct a quantum circuit for time evolution of $X_t$ to $t_{i+1}$, which generates a quantum state that encodes the distribution of $X_{t_{i+1}}$, and use it to estimate $\gamma_k(t)$ at $t=t_{i+1}$ by QMCI.
 This seems to immediately provide a quadratic quantum speed-up, replacing the classical sample complexity of $O(1/\epsilon^2)$ with the quantum query complexity of $O(1/\epsilon)$.
 However, things do not go so smoothly, due to an issue unique to quantum computing.
 The distribution-encoded quantum state is destroyed by QMCI, and to estimate $\gamma_k(t)$ at each time point $t=t_i$, we need time evolution from the initial time.
 This results in the complexity scaling as $O(n_{\rm t}^2)$ on the number $n_{\rm t}$ of time steps and as $O(1/\epsilon^2)$ on $\epsilon$ if the time step size is proportional to $\epsilon$, where the time evolution over one interval is regarded as a unit operation also in the quantum case.
 This scaling on $n_{\rm t}$ is worse than $O(n_{\rm t})$ of the classical method, in which we can store the values of $X_t$ at intermediate times in memory and we do not need to restart time evolution from the beginning each time.
 This issue has already been pointed out in previous papers \cite{doriguello2022,miyamoto2025}.
 Consequently, the total complexity of the above quantum approach is $O(1/\epsilon^3)$, which shows no quantum speed-up.